-Figure 6-2 shows that over the 12-year period, New York City residents were 1.5 times more likely to report consuming five or more servings of fruits or vegetables on the previous day, meeting the federal Centers for Disease Control and Prevention (CDC) recommendations.
-However, the rate of increase in the percent of adults reporting five or more portions a day was much higher in East Harlem than in New York City.
-Over the 12 years, the percent reporting CDC recommended levels of consumption in East Harlem more than doubled (from 5.1 percent to 12.6 percent), while in New York City the increase was only 18 percent (from 9.5 percent to 11.3 percent).
+Figure 6-1 shows that over the 12-year period, East Figure 6-2 shows that over the 12-year period, New Harlem residents were 1.2 times more likely to report York City residents were 1.5 times more likely to no consumption of fruits and vegetables on the report consuming five or more servings of fruits or previous day than New York City residents.
+In every vegetables on the previous day, meeting the federal year except one, East Harlem residents reported higher Centers for Disease Control and Prevention (CDC) levels of no consumption.
+Over this period, residents recommendations.
+However, the rate of increase in of both East Harlem and New York City as a whole the percent of adults reporting five or more portions a showed a small decline in the proportion reporting no day was much higher in East Harlem than in New York fruit and vegetable consumption, 14 percent in East City.
+Over the 12 years, the percent reporting CDC Harlem and 9 percent in New York City. recommended levels of consumption in East Harlem more than doubled (from 5.1 percent to 12.6 percent), while in New York City the increase was only 18 percent (from 9.5 percent to 11.3 percent).
 In 2013, for the first time, the percent reporting recommended fruit and vegetable consumption levels was higher in East Harlem than New York City as a whole.
 However, it is worth noting that in 2013, slightly more East Harlem residents reported consuming no fruits and vegetables than the proportion meeting CDC recommendations of 5 or more portions a day, a disappointing finding that shows the progress still needed.